 From Charles to Gaulle and Orly airports is a much shorter ride (about 45 minutes) and can be done by the RER trains.
 Tickets (one way or return) can be purchased at the airport.

-If you are coming from another destination in Europe, you can also arrive to Paris by train.
-There are several train stations in the city but the busiest stations are Gare du Nord or Gare de l’Est. City busses and metro lines connect both stations to the rest of the city.
+If you are coming from another destination in Europe, you can also arrive in Paris by train.
+There are several train stations in the city but the busiest stations are Gare du Nord or Gare de l’Est. City buses and metro lines connect both stations to the rest of the city.

 Where to Stay in Paris

 Paris is divided into 20 arrondissements or neighbourhoods, and while many can argue that there is no bad place to stay in Paris, you will want to stay closer to the heart of the city as a first time visitor.
 That way, you can spend more time exploring, and less time riding the metro to get to the sites.
 For those exploring Paris in 3 days, I recommend staying in one spot.
 However, if you are going to be in the city longer, you might want to change up locations just to get a different experience.

 Personally, my two favourite neighbourhoods to stay in are Montmartre and the Latin Quarter.

 Montmartre, for me, is old-world Paris; it’s my favourite neighbourhood in Paris.
 It’s also where you can find the Sacre Coeur Basilica and Moulin Rouge.
 Plus, the accommodation here is usually quite affordable.

 Recommended Paris hotels in Montmartre

 - For Luxury: Terrass Hotel Montmartre

 - For Budget: Le Village Hostel (dorms and private rooms)